amalachukwu/Chained-Multi-output/README.md

 Multi-label Support: Two distinct approaches for multi-label classification

 # Architectural Approaches
-1. Chained Multi-Output Approach
-In this approach, one model instance assesses multiple types in a chained manner:
+1. Chained Multi-Output Approach: one model instance assesses multiple types in a chained manner.
-Type 2
-Type 2 + Type 3
-Type 2 + Type 3 + Type 4

 The model evaluates accuracy at each level of the chain.
-2. Hierarchical Modeling Approach
-In this approach, multiple model instances are created in a hierarchical manner:
+2. Hierarchical Modeling Approach: multiple model instances are created in a hierarchical manner:
 A base model classifies Type 2
-For each Type 2 class, a specialized model classifies Type 3 For each Type 2+Type 3 combination, a specialized model classifies Type 4
+For each Type 2 class, a specialized model classifies Type 3 For each Type 2+Type 3 combination, a specialized model classifies Type 4.
 This allows for more specialized predictions based on previous classifications.

 # Requirements
 Python 3.8+